9uilherme/notification-api/README.md

 ## model

-profile type is an enum on Java
+profile type is an enum on Java (We can create a table instead)

-channel type is an enum on Java
+channel type is an enum on Java (We can create a table instead)

 ![model notifications](https://github.com/9uilherme/notification-api/blob/joined-approach/src/main/resources/model-notifications.png)